 Global Seminars are short-term courses that are led by Saint Anselm faculty.
-They are offered during the spring semseter and during summer school.
-Spring semster courses combine classroom instruction throughout the semester and an international component over spring break.
+They are offered during the spring semester and during summer school.
+Spring semester courses combine classroom instruction throughout the semester and an international component in January, Spring Break, or May.
 The international component enables you to learn first hand about the content you have learned in the classroom.

 Global Seminars that run during summer school depart during the the first week of session one and vary in length.

-The following Global Seminars are being offered during the 2014-2015 academic year.
-If you have questions, please contact the Faculty Director for each program.
+The following Global Seminars are being offered during summer 2017 and the 2016 - 2017 academic year.
+If you have questions, please contact the faculty director for each program.
 Additional information about each program and applications can be found by searching the Study Abroad Program Map.

-- Faculty Director: Professor Frutos-Bencze, Economics and Business Department
+- Faculty Director: Professor Dina Frutos-Bencze, Economics and Business Department

-- Faculty Directors: Professor Masur and Professor Pajakowski
+- Faculty Directors: Professor Matt Masur & Professor Philip Pajakowski, History Department

 - Class will meeting during the spring 2017 semester; International travel March 4-12, 2017

 - Faculty Director: Professor David George, Classics Department

 - Dates: May 22 - July 1, 2017